-Let's start with the pistachio spread, one of Ed's favorites to slather on bread, spoon over ice cream, or just eat with a spoon.
-(We've seen him do it!)
+Let's start with the pistachio spread, one of our favorites to slather on bread, spoon over ice cream, or just eat with a spoon.
 The price tag on the jar may seem a bit staggering, but the spread is made solely from Sicilian pistachios, olive oil, sugar, and sea salt.
 It has a sweet, slightly salty flavor that warrants double-dipping that spoon.

 Then, of course, there's colatura, the original Italian umami bomb from the town of Cetara on the Amalfi Coast.
 The sauce itself is made from aged anchovies and sea salt.
 It's rich, savory, and can be used much like we use fish sauce—as a flavor enhancer for meat, fish, veggies, and more.